Broad Ripple High School Advocacy

 On September 18, 2017, the Indianapolis Public Schools (IPS) board officially voted to close and sell the Broad Ripple High School (BRHS) facility and property and move the magnet for the arts to Shortridge High School.
 While it is disappointing, we understand the decision.
 This is what the IPS board feels it needs to do to best serve its district.

 Previously on June 28, 2017, IPS had announced the results of a study that recommended the closing of three local high schools, including Broad Ripple Magnet High School for the Arts and Humanities.
 Prior to that announcement an IPS Task Force spent many months analyzing the dilemma of declining enrollment of IPS high schools.
 IPS current total enrollment is 5,352 students, while the seven area high schools have the capacity of 14,450 students.
-Broad Ripple Magnet High School currently has 585 students and can hold 2,400 students.
+Broad Ripple Magnet High School had approximately 500 students when it closed in May of 2018, with a capacity of 2,400 students.

 While the Broad Ripple Village Association (BRVA) understands the IPS recommendation to close BRHS, we believe that as the district and its board evaluate options for future use of the school property, it is essential that the facility continues to be used for public education purposes.